S572396/RuizLoans/README.md

 ## Abstract

 This project will work with data from a csv file, that will be cleaned and analyzed.
-A model will be trained,tested, and deployed to make predictions for customer bank loan approvals.
+A machine learning pipeline to predict loan approval decisions using applicant attributes will be developed.
+Trained, tested,and deployed two models, Random Forest and Logistic Regression, and evaluated their performance.
+Scenarios with random features were used for loan approval predictions.

 ## {Goals of this Research}
 The goal will be to analyze csv data for bank customers and develop a model to predict loan approvals.